 This concrete is one of the widely used polymers composites.

-Itis a conventional concrete, which is dried in an oven by dielectric heating in the open cell and removed by vacuum.
+It is conventional concrete that is dried in an oven by dielectric heating in the open cell and removed by vacuum.

 A low viscosity monomer diffuses through the open cell and polymerized by radiation, applying the heat or chemical initiation.